Warehouses Not Complying with Mandatory Reporting

 Loan Cotton Charges and Transfers Described (52K pdf)

 This NCC-developed paper describes loan charges that producers may face upon forfeiture of cotton.
 The paper also points out how recent regulatory changes may affect loan charges.
 The updated paper includes adjustments to CCC storage credit rates which reflect the changes required by the 2008 Farm Bill.
-In March of 2009, USDA's Farm Service Agency updated the "Fees and Charges Assessed by the Commodity Credit Corporation for Loans and Transfers" fact sheet which includes a revised table listing current redemption and forfeiture charges.
+In April of 2011, USDA's Farm Service Agency updated the "Fees and Charges Assessed by the Commodity Credit Corporation for Cotton Loans, Loan Forfeitures, and Relocation of Collateral" fact sheet.
+Page three of the fact sheet is a revised table that shows how each charge is handled.

 DISCLAIMER: